 · Inflammation – endometriosis is essentially an inflammatory condition.
 Inflammation usually starts in the gut (through food sensitivities or underlying infections).

-· Liver health – alcohol, medications, too much toxins or just poor clearance can affect oestrogen levels and toxins in the body, contributing to more inflammation.
+· Liver health – alcohol, medications, too many toxins, just poor clearance can affect estrogen levels and toxins in the body, contributing to more inflammation.

 · Autoimmune – endometriosis can be considered as an autoimmune disease more than a hormonal condition as it is believed that involves an overactive immune response.